harrisonized/harrisonized.github.io/_posts/2020-02-02-prepare-laptop-for-ds.md

    7. See the section titled "[Bonus] Set Up Your Conda Environment" for instructions on setting up a basic data analysis environment called Starter.

-2. [Slack Desktop version](https://slack.com/downloads/linux) (NOT the app version).
-Download the .deb file and double-click it to install.

-3. [Typora](https://support.typora.io/Typora-on-Linux/), which is used to read markdown files.
+2. [Typora](https://support.typora.io/Typora-on-Linux/), which is used to read markdown files.
 I've reproduced the instructions below for your convenience.

    ```
    # sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys BA300B7755AFCFAE